Do not use the templates on this page for the following lenders, instead see the specific page:

 a) The loan was unaffordable for you

 - they should have asked about your income and your expenses, including rent/mortgage and utilities as well as food, transport, clothes, children’s expenses, your other debts and everything else you spend money on;

 Amigo says a guarantor

 must be able to afford the monthly payments and still have enough money to live their normal life.

 So the expenses taken into account should have been what you were actually spending.
-They can’t say the loan would be affordable if you stopped smoking or didn’t give your children pocket money or stopped paying your credit cards.
+They can’t say the loan would be affordable if only you stopped smoking or didn’t give your children pocket money or stopped paying your credit cards.

-When the guarantor is a homeowner, that’s nice for the lender as it’s extra security.
-But owning a house doesn’t always mean you can manage the loan repayments!
+Owning a house doesn’t always mean you can manage the loan repayments!
 You have to be able to make the monthly repayments out of your income and/or available savings, without having to sell or remortgage your house.

 Was your credit record good?
 A guarantor is supposed to be a person who doesn’t have money problems who can easily step in if the borrower gets into difficulty.
 If your credit record shows you have money problems, then you probably weren’t suitable to be a guarantor.

 If you lived with the borrower or have other financial links with the person borrowing the money, the lender should have also looked at how your financial situation would be impacted if the borrower couldn’t pay the loan.

 c) a top-up to a previous loan wasn’t properly explained to you